Active-set Methods for Submodular Minimization Problems: Introduction

-{\em Contributions.} We make two main contributions: \BIT \item Given a submodular function $F$ with an SFM oracle, we propose a new active-set algorithm for total variation denoising in \mysec{nondecompalg}, which is more efficient and flexible than existing ones (e.g., it allows warm restarts).
+{\it Contributions.} We make two main contributions: \begin{list}{\labelitemi}{\leftmargin=1.7em} \item Given a submodular function $F$ with an SFM oracle, we propose a new active-set algorithm for total variation denoising in \mysec{nondecompalg}, which is more efficient and flexible than existing ones.
 This algorithm may be seen as a local descent algorithm over ordered partitions.
+It has the additional advantage of allowing warm restarts, which will be beneficial when we have to solve a large number of total variation denoising problems as shown in \mysec{experiments}.

 \item Given a decomposition of $F = F_1 + F_2$, with available SFM oracles for each $F_j$, we propose an active-set algorithm for total variation denoising in \mysec{decompalg} (and hence for SFM by thresholding the solution at zero).
-These algorithms optimize over ordered partitions (one per function $F_j$).
-Following~\cite{treesubmod,seshTV}, they are also naturally parallelizable.
-Given that only SFM oracles are needed, it is much more flexible, and allow more applications as shown in \mysec{experiments}. \EIT
+These algorithms optimize over ordered partitions (one per function~$F_j$).
+Following~\citet{treesubmod} and \citet{seshTV}, they are also naturally parallelizable.
+Given that only SFM oracles are needed, it is much more flexible than the algorithms requiring a TV oracle, and allow more applications as shown in \mysec{experiments}. \end{list}